Glitchfiend/ToughAsNails/README.md

 Use instructions:
 1. install fabric 1.20.1 and fabric api
 2. install glitchcore for 1.20.1 fabric
-3. install owo-lib for 1.20.1 fabric
-4. install the mod
+3. install the mod
-5. start the game
+4. start the game